-The pages give impression that that you are a professional and actually know what you are doing as well as being in tandem with Google Adsense polices.
+The pages give the impression that you are a professional and actually know what you are doing as well as being in tandem with Google Adsense polices.

 Comply With Google AdSense Policies

-Adsense have rules and guidlines you must follow before your application can be approved.
+Adsense have rules and guidelines you must follow before your application can be approved.

 One of such policies is: getting traffic from legal sources, if you must buy traffic, Google have rules about that.
 It’s not even advisable to buy traffic when you’re applying for Adsense on your blog.

 Do you get most of your traffic from spammy sources, majorly from dropping your blogpost links on Facebook groups and pages without any organic search?

 Getting Adsense approval for a new blog from such sources may be tasking, you may continue to get your application rejected several times if you continue that way.